Introduction

 Priority 4: Outer Planet Contacts

-Check if any outer planets (Uranus, Neptune, Pluto) make tight aspects to your Sun, Moon, or Rising.
-These mark you as part of a generational shift with a personal mission related to collective transformation.
+Check if any outer planets (Uranus, Neptune, Pluto) make close aspects to your Sun, Moon, Rising, chart ruler, Venus, or Mars.
+These contacts often make collective themes feel intensely personal.

 How to Read Your Planets